-As a construction lawyer, Lee represents general contractors, subcontractors, material suppliers, equipment rental companies, insurers, sureties, owners and a variety of other entities involved in the construction process.This includes representing clients in matters related to initial contract drafting and review, mechanic’s liens, payment bond claims, delay and acceleration claims, defective construction cases and collection matters.
+As a construction lawyer, Lee represents general contractors, subcontractors, material suppliers, equipment rental companies, insurers, sureties, project owners and a variety of other entities involved in the construction process.This includes representing clients in matters related to initial contract drafting and review, mechanic’s liens, payment bond claims, delay and acceleration claims, construction defect cases and collection matters.

 Additionally, Lee handles issues related to Real Property, including the representation of lenders and mortgage servicers with eviction, foreclosure filing/servicing, litigation, loan workouts and loss mitigation services, along with disputes related to property rights.

 Lee is originally from St. Matthews, S.C., and is married with two daughters and a son.
 When not spending time with his family, you can find him taking advantage of the outdoor recreation the state offers, from hunting to offshore fishing.

 - University of South Carolina School of Law -Juris Doctor

 - Former member of the ABA Real Property, Trust & Estate Law Journal

 - Former Clerk for the House of Representatives Labor Commerce and Industry Committee

 - Clemson University Board of Visitors